-When you’re creating a spreadsheet or other organizational tool to track deadlines, consider copy/pasting the text instead of retyping it.
+Consider copy/pasting the text instead of retyping it.
 Both strategies can introduce typos, but copy/paste produces fewer errors and they are usually at the beginning or end of the text.
-Retyping can introduce errors anywhere, which is harder to proofread.
+Retyping can introduce errors anywhere, which makes them harder to find.

 2. Use visual cues when you work with templates.

 In your cover letter template, take a second to highlight any text that you intend to change for individual letters.
 Each time you create a cover letter, copy the template and remove the highlighting as you customize each section.
 You won’t have to think so hard about whether it’s ready to go out.
 If you’re tired or in a hurry, it can be easy to forget to edit one of the sections.

 If you’re working in LaTeX, you could treat the name of the school as a variable at the top of the document.
 Other elements you might consider changing automatically include the name of a person you’d like to work with at the institution and your sentence expressing why you’re enthusiastic about applying to that school.

 Always proofread the results if you decide to automate the document customization.
 It looks especially sloppy to allow mistakes caused by automation (extra spaces around terms, forgetting honorifics, capitalization that doesn’t make sense in context).
 Signs of automation also contradict a message like “your institution is my top choice,” even if you mean it.

 Leave time for proofreading your application materials.
 If possible, proofread on a separate day from writing.

 - Double-check headings, contact information, and other sections where errors would be highly visible.